priti2806/Banking-Domain-Risk-Analysis-EDA-/README.md

 # Banking-Domain-Risk-Analysis-EDA-

-Understanding of risk analytics in banking and financial services
+Developed a basic understanding of risk analytics in banking and financial services and understand how data is used to minimise the risk of losing money while lending to customers.